0xAX/asm/content/asm_3.md

 }
 ```

-If we will try to build this program and run it, we'll see the following error instead of the *Program exited successfully* string:
+If we build and run this program, we'll see the following error instead of the `Program exited successfully` string:

 ```bash
 $ ./test